Christianity and sexual orientation

-Christian denominations have a variety of beliefs about sexual orientation, including beliefs about same-sex sexual practices and asexuality.
-Denominations differ in the way they treat lesbian, bisexual, and gay people; variously, such people may be barred from membership, accepted as laity, or ordained as clergy, depending on the denomination.
-As asexuality is relatively new to public discourse, few Christian denominations discuss it.
-Asexuality may be considered the lack of a sexual orientation, or one of the four variations thereof, alongside heterosexuality, homosexuality, bisexuality, and pansexuality.
+Christian denominations have a variety of beliefs about sexual orientation, including beliefs about same-sex sexual practices.
+Denominations differ in the way they treat lesbian, bisexual, gay, or queer people; variously, such people may be barred from membership, accepted as laity, or ordained as clergy, depending on the denomination.

 Beliefs and mythology

 The history of Christianity and homosexuality has been much debated.
 The Hebrew Bible and its traditional interpretations in Judaism and Christianity have historically affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times), believing and teaching that such behaviors are forbidden because they're considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
-However, the status of LGBT people in early Christianity is debated.
+However, the status of LGBTQ people in early Christianity is debated.
 Throughout the majority of Christian history, most Christian theologians and denominations have considered homosexual behavior as immoral or sinful.